 Her first plan was to never die, but the butter caught up with her in the end.
-Her backup plan was to die peacefully in her sleep, which she did on December 27, 2023, a week after her 102nd birthday.
-Her family had all just visited for after her 102nd birthday.
-Her family nad all just visited for Christmas and her birthday.
+Her backup plan was to die peacefully in after her 102nd birthday.
+Her tamily nad all just visited for Christmas and her birthday.
 Esther is preceded in death by her husband, George; her sons, Skippy and Bob; all siblings; granddaughters, Wendy and Lisa; and grandson, Brian.
 She is survived by her daughters, June and Sis; as well as five grandchildren; six great-grandchildren; and two great-great-grandchildren.
 Family and friends will be welcome for visitation from 12 PM to 4 PM on Saturday, December 30th, at the GENE H. CORL FUNERAL CHAPEL INC., 4335 Northern Pike, Monroeville, PA 15146.
 Condolences may be made at www.corlfuneralchapel.com.